 - A proposed schedule of meetings, milestones, and deadlines

 Tell them more about your strengths and weaknesses as a candidate, so that they can offer details that help you present an optimized profile.
 Share relevant personal information that they might not have known, like the fact that you were a varsity athlete or the first in your family to go to college.
 Finally, offer to help them think about powerful illustrations for some of the trickier questions, like how you handle feedback or conflict.
 It’s really important not to write this content down for them, even in bullet form—the responses need to be in the recommender’s own words.

 To avoid stress and awkward dynamics, Marks also recommends setting clear deadlines.
-She advises that “it’s completely legitimate to tell your recommenders that you plan to submit the week before the application is due. . .and that your application isn’t complete without their recommendation.”
+She advises that, “It’s completely legitimate to tell your recommenders that you plan to submit the week before the application is due. . .and that your application isn’t complete without their recommendation.”

-Outstanding Reference Letter Advocacy
+Encourage Outstanding Advocacy

 - Super Enthusiastic – These letters are glowing, rave reviews that spotlight some areas where the candidate is outstanding, and exploit every opportunity to say the candidate is the best, either interpersonally or technically.